Skip to content

 1. Conduct extensive price research for your target areas.

-Research recent sale prices in the specific area where you want to buy.
 When it comes to prices, there’s a pretty broad price spectrum across the individual cities and communities in the East Bay.
-So a bit of advanced reconnaissance is warranted.
+So a bit of advance reconnaissance is warranted.

 2. Look into jumbo mortgage financing.